 The Washington cherry market distinguishes itself from competitors.
 More product is available from Washington than the other cherry producing States.
 The Washington cherry market is more diverse and national in scope, and testimony indicated that buyers have confidence in Washington sweet cherries due to consistent quality.
 Testimony revealed that this distinction is a direct result of the establishment of minimum quality requirements under the marketing order.
-If the proposal to allow cherry shipments outside the production area for packing is implemented there are safeguards in place to ensure that minimum quality requirements are met.
-If these facilities fail to abide by the applicable requirements, the committee can rescind their privileges and Washington cherries could not be delivered to that facility.
+The amendment allowing cherry shipments outside the production area for packing provides safeguards to ensure that minimum quality requirements are met.
+If these facilities fail to abide by the applicable requirements, the committee can rescind their privileges and Washington cherries cannot be delivered to that facility.